withastro/docs/src/pages/guides/data-fetching.md

 title: Data Fetching
 ---

-Astro support `fetch()` and "top-level await" to help you do data fetching inside of your pages.
+Astro support `fetch()` and "top-level await" to help you do remote data fetching inside of your page.
+See the ["Data Loading" Pages section](/core-concepts/astro-pages#data-loading) for more info.

 **Important:** These are not yet available inside of non-page Astro components.
 Instead, do all of your data loading inside of your pages, and then pass them to your components as props.